 (I used Golden Layer Grands Buttermilk just because I had them in the frig but any canned biscuit will do)

-Place quartered biscuits on top of the boiling mixture, cover for 3 minutes then turn dumplings over.
+Place quartered biscuits on top of the boiling mixture, cover for 3 minutes, then turn the dumplings over.

 Should the syrup not be sweet enough, sprinkle with sugar.
 Nothing worse than a tart blackberry dumpling.